CLI-driven Workflow

 1-1.
 Configure your default organization and project

 Let's start by configuring the client with the default organization and project we have created earlier.
-This is done by executing vessl configure
+This is done by executing vessl configure.

 vessl configure \